Proposed Budget Amendment Strips Key Climate Provision and Harms Low-Income Tenants

 2. Implementing BEPS without Energy Use Intensity will harm tenants.
 Inclusion of “energy use intensity” was a priority for affordable housing and tenants' rights advocates, who worked with legislators in 2022 and with MDE throughout the regulatory process.
 Without efficiency standards, building owners are incentivized to achieve emissions standards by installing inefficient electric resistance heaters, which are cheap to install (good for the building owner) but cost a lot to run (bad for tenants).
 This is why the U.S. EPA recommends that jurisdictions adopt BEPS with co-equal emissions and EUI standards, just like Maryland's BEPS.

 3. Requiring MDE to undertake new rule-making would delay implementation by at least 8-12 months.
 Developing the regulation took approximately 10 months.
-This included robust public input, pro-bono technical support from the Department of Energy and two national energy laboratories, presentation and approval by the Air Quality Citizens Advisory Committee (AQCAC), issuing of the draft regulation, review by Administrative Executive Legislative Review Committee (AELR), and the final regulation.
+This included robust public input, pro-bono technical support from the Department of Energy and two national energy laboratories, presentation and approval by the Air Quality Control Advisory Council (AQCAC), issuing of the draft regulation, review by Administrative Executive Legislative Review Committee (AELR), and the final regulation.
 Anything less than this input process would erode public confidence in the regulatory process itself.

 4. Delaying implementation because of the proposed amendment would lead MDE to miss other statutory deadlines.